 This blog is an experiment in communication.

 Kendal at Longwood, the retirement community where I live, offers a variety of ways for its residents to communicate.
-Some of them (meetings, bulletin boards, our “open mail boxes” for written notices, the monthly print newsletter) have been rendered unusable by the restrictions required by Covid-19.
-We can’t meet; we can’t go to the Center to see the bulletin boards; putting notices in the the open boxes (or retrieving notices from them) is only possible two days a week, and the newsletter has had to cease publication.
+Some of them (meetings, bulletin boards, our “open mail boxes” for written notices, the monthly print newsletter) were rendered unusable for a time by the restrictions required by Covid-19.
+We couldn’t meet; we couldn’t go to the Center to see the bulletin boards; putting notices in the the open boxes (or retrieving notices from them) was only possible two days a week, and the newsletter had to cease publication.

-Our resident-run website is turning out to be an essential channel of communication (as is our in-house cable TV channel, for those without web access).
-Emergency messages can be broadcast via a phone-message system.
-Zoom software is rapidly becoming a replacement for in-person meetings and social gatherings.
+Our resident-run website turned out to be an essential channel of communication (as did our in-house cable TV channel, for those without web access).
+Emergency messages were broadcast via a phone-message system.
+Zoom software rapidly became a replacement for in-person meetings and social gatherings.

-But perhaps there is also a role for a medium where longer stories can be posted.
-I’m hoping this blog will help to fill that role.
-It can be a place to preserve the story of our shared experiences in a very unusual time.
+But it turned out there was also a role for a medium where longer stories could be posted.
+This blog helped to fill that role.
+It has been a place to preserve the story of our shared experiences in a very unusual time.

-I’ll write about what life is like for my wife, Jan, and me.
+I write about what life is like for my wife, Jan, me, and the community around us.
 To other residents, I say: please submit posts from your perspective too.
 This blog is meant to be a community tool.

 — George Alexander